LAN255 - Outboard motor Vevor - Free user manual and instructions

 WARNING

 Moving the motor creates a variety of pinch points.
-The motor head will create pinch point if the Steering Tension Knob is loosened and the motor head slit the top of the Adjustable Depth Collar.
-Grasp the Shaft and prevent it from all the way down to prevent the pinch point.
-When adjusting the Mounting B by engaging the Quick Release Tilt Lever, watch for pinch points on the Lev
+The motor head will create a pinch point if the Steering Tension Knob is loosened and the motor head slides to the top of the Adjustable Depth Collar.
+Grasp the Shaft and prevent it from sliding all the way down to prevent the pinch point.
+When adjusting the Mounting Bracket by engaging the Quick Release Tilt Lever, watch for pinch points on the Lever Lock Mounting Bracket and between the Shaft and Mounting Bracket.
+Grasp the motor away from the area that may come in contact with another area of the motor to prevent injury.
+Watch for pinch points on the Tiller when moving the motor using the telescoping handle.

 WARNING